 I was deeply impressed by the achievements of Japanese sinology in history, known as kangaku漢学 in Japanese, since I was an undergraduate student.
 Learnings of Edo Japan (1603-1868) Confucians are also examined in order to review the difference of the acceptance and transformation of Confucianism, and interpretation of Confucian classics between the two countries.

 Engaging in communications between colleagues of Sinological and East Asian studies in Asia and in the West, is most enjoyable for me.
-I have translated several academic papers and three books relating to Chinese and Japanese intellectual histories, from Japanese and English to Chinese and English.
+I have translated a dozen of academic papers and three books relating to Chinese and Japanese intellectual histories, from Japanese and English to Chinese and English.
 I am passionate to learn methods and tools of digital humanities which can boost or rather are crucial for my future research.

-I seldom remember that I have been passionate about modern archery until my wife reminds me that we first met in an introductory course of it.
+I seldom remember that I have been enthusiated about modern archery until my wife reminds me that we first met in an introductory course of it.
 But I indeed can never forget that I was lucky enough to be the worst student of Master Lam Wing-kit林永傑師傅 who has unreservedly taught me various styles of Chinese martial arts, for example Eagle Claw.
 Apart from being a researcher and translator, now I enjoy films as well as answering my seven-years-old daughter’s curiosity to the world.

 Specialization and Research Interests